ZoomInfo

 Mixpanel is a product analytics platform that uses event-based tracking to help companies understand how users engage with their products.
 The platform is primarily used by product managers and marketers at SaaS and mobile app companies to measure user behavior, engagement, and retention patterns.

 The tool allows you to analyze user flows, build conversion funnels to identify drop-off points, and create cohorts to track retention over time.
-Unlike traditional web analytics that focus on page views, Mixpanel is designed to answer specific questions about product usage, such as which features drive engagement or what actions lead to conversion.
+Unlike traditional web analytics that focus on page views, Mixpanel is designed to answer specific questions about product usage: which features drive engagement, what actions correlate with conversion, and where users churn.
+Teams that have outgrown GA4's event model for product analytics typically find Mixpanel's self-serve interface and cohort analysis capabilities more suited to their needs.

 • Event-based tracking designed specifically for product analytics